 Arts, Conceptions, Early childhood education, Education for sustainability, Parents, Phenomenography, Preparatory Year, Queensland

 Lyndal O’Gorman has worked in the School of Early Childhood and Inclusive Education casually since 2004 and full-time from 2007.
 Prior to this she taught in Education Queensland primary schools in Brisbane and Far North Queensland.
 Lyndal was involved in the introduction of the Preparatory Year in Queensland through her as a key member of the Queensland Teachers’ Union and as a researcher at QUT during the trial and implementation of Prep.
 Lyndal’s PhD research employed phenomenography to explore parents’ views of the Preparatory Year in a non-government school.
 Lyndal’s current teaching and research endeavours at QUT include the topics of early childhood and primary arts education, education for sustainability, play pedagogies, interdisciplinary learning and teaching, and early childhood leadership.
 Lyndal is building a substantial track record of research investigating the intersection of the arts and education for sustainability and her work in this space is recognised internationally.
 She is co-leader of the Transnational Dialogues in Research in Early Childhood Education for Sustainability and leads QUT’s collaborations with the University of Stavanger, Norway, in designing and delivering short PhD courses in Early Childhood for Active Citizenship.
+Lyndal’s research leadership at QUT is demonstrated by her leadership of the Children as Active Citizens strand within the Childhoods in Changing Contexts research group.
 Lyndal’s impact at QUT is demonstrated in her work in university-wide teaching programs such as the Graduate Certificate of Academic Practice, in which she taught scholarly approaches to learning and teaching to early career academics from across the university, and supported their disciplinary research skill development.